 Owns 15 years of coaching experience and has been a part of six bowl teams, including the 2000 national champion Oklahoma Sooners.

-In his two years at IU, 11 Hoosiers have been selected All-Big Ten, including nine in 2012 - the most for the program since 2001.
-Hill also worked with 2011 Indiana graduate and current Miami Dolphins offensive lineman Andrew McDonald.
+In his four years with Indiana, 25 Hoosiers have been selected All-Big Ten, including nine in 2012 - the most for the program since 2001.

 Came to Bloomington after four seasons as the head strength and conditioning director at the University of Minnesota (2007-10).

 Nineteen student-athletes earned All-Big Ten recognition during Hill's tenure at Minnesota.
-That total included back-to-back first team choice and current Denver Broncos wide receiver Eric Decker (2008 and 2009).
+That total included back-to-back first team choice (2008-09) and New York Jets wide receiver Eric Decker.

 Following the 2009 campaign, four Golden Gophers were invited to the NFL Combine - Decker, Lee Campbell, Simoni Lawrence and Nate Triplett.
 Additionally, Hill coached four Gophers who signed NFL contracts following the 2007 season.

 Spent 2004-06 as associate director of performance enhancement at the University of Arizona.
-Hill coached three freshman All-Americans and nine NFL Draft selections, including current San Diego Charger cornerback Antoine Cason.
+Hill coached three freshman All-Americans and nine NFL Draft selections, including current Baltimore Ravens cornerback Antoine Cason.

 Cason went on to become a first-round NFL Draft pick and won the 2007 Thorpe Award as the nation's best collegiate defensive back.